Connect with others who understand.

 A pneumonectomy is an effective way to remove lung cancer and the affected lung tissue.
 As long as the cancer has not spread to nearby lymph nodes or the other lung, a pneumonectomy can put a person into remission and improve their life expectancy.

-One MyLungCancerTeam member shared about their pneumonectomy, saying, “In 1987, I underwent a complete pneumonectomy and one of my lungs was totally removed.
-I only have one lung, and for 34 years everything was OK.
+One MyLungCancerTeam member shared their experience with pneumonectomy.
+“In 1987, I underwent a complete pneumonectomy, and one of my lungs was totally removed,” they wrote.
+“I only have one lung, and for 34 years, everything was OK.
 But in 2021, the biopsy results showed a carcinoid and carcinoma in my lung.”

 Talk With Others Who Understand

 MyLungCancerTeam is the social network for people with lung cancer and their loved ones.
-More than 6,000 members come together to ask questions, give advice, and share their stories with others who understand life with lung cancer.
+More than 12,600 members come together to ask questions, give advice, and share their stories with others who understand life with lung cancer.

 Have you had a pneumonectomy to treat your lung cancer?
-Do you have suggestions for anyone else facing this situation?
+Do you have tips for anyone else facing this situation?
 Share your experience in the comments below, or start a conversation by posting on MyLungCancerTeam.

 All updates must be accompanied by text or a picture.